 As per microbiologists, the pink sand is a result of :

-“tiny red organisms that grow on the dead coral reefs and pieces of shells which fall to the ocean floor and is washed onto shore.
-It is also made of a natural formulation of calcium carbonate from tiny marine invertebrates that mixed to corals and shells and other marine things which has Foraminifera, a microscopic amoeba that has a red or bright pink body shell.
+“tiny red organisms that grow on the dead coral reefs and pieces of shells which fall to the ocean floor and are washed onto shore.
+It is also made of a natural formulation of calcium carbonate from tiny marine invertebrates that mixed to corals and shells and other marine things which have Foraminifera, a microscopic amoeba that has a red or bright pink body shell.
 All of these are what causes the sand to have a pink hue.”

 The pinky shores combined with azure blue water creates a beautiful color composition for your shot.
 Any type of lenses and cameras will do here.